 Note that this can not be done after your app is published in the app directory.

 Slackbot can suggest your directory-listed Slack app to new users.
 Find out all about app suggestions.

 Not only can your Slack app do all those things but because it's yours, you and a chosen team of collaborators:

 If you're reading this, then you, yourself, are likely an app creator and/or collaborator.

 Collaborators like you may do such things as:

 The Collaborators tab allows App Collaborators to manage which members of the team are allowed to configure a Slack app.

 The team member that created the application (maybe that's you?) is also automatically made an App Collaborator.
 After another Collaborator is assigned, the application creator may "leave" or be removed from the app's list of collaborators.

-Use the Add a team member control to add additional App Collaborators from the containing team.
+Use the Add a team member control to add additional App Collaborators from the containing team or workspace (if you're part of an Enterprise organization).
 App Collaborators will have access to your app's credentials, so be sure and only add team members you trust with your Slack app's livelihood.

 You may also assign your team's single or multi-channel guests as App Collaborators.
 These guests cannot delete a Slack app, nor modify your carefully pruned roster of co-conspirators.